 Belief in the spirit of creativity and discovery in all college endeavors.
 The college is open to innovation, adaptation and positive change for the benefit of all its constituencies.

 The college's Northeast Campus was approved by the Southern Association of Colleges and Schools (SACS) in December 2011 to offer more than 50 percent of several credit programs.
-Currently under construction at the campus is a new \$28.1 million state-of-the art facility, which will increase educational access to students living in this part of MTC's service area.
-The 82,000-square-foot facility is scheduled to open in Fall 2013 and will contain approximately 101 classrooms, faculty and staff offices and student support space.
-Academic offerings at the facility will focus on the college's Engineering Technology programs and an expansion of general education course offerings.
+Midlands Technical College completed construction of a new \$28.1 million state-of-the art Engineering Technology and Sciences wing of the MTC Center of Excellence for Technology.
+The 82,000-square-foot building is a state-of-the-art classroom and lab facility designed to prepare students for careers in regional technology based industries.
+Programs offered at the facility include the MTC Nuclear Systems Technology program, Fuel Cell Technician program, and Engineering Transfer.
+The new facility will also provide essential capacity for education and training in the skilled crafts, an essential driver of workforce development.
 Also housed in the building is a comprehensive Student Assessment Center that will provide placement and admission testing, advanced placement validation, testing for distance education courses and course testing for faculty who register their exams with the center.
 Nearby is a Student Services Office that provides general college information, assistance with student enrollment and help with financial resources for college.